Vescrity/wfrc/README.md

 ```bash
 LANG=C pactl list sources | grep 'Name.*output'
 ```

-  If it got more than one line, it means you have more than one audio output device.
+If the output is multiline, it means you have more than one audio output device.
 Use the config script and change `WFRC_AUDIO_DEV` to your device.

 ### 2. High CPU usage